 Over the course of this 10-day Colorado itinerary, you’ll get to visit all of the state’s national parks.
-Rocky Mountain National Park should be immediately recognizable as well as the Great Sand Dunes.
-Mesa Verde and the Black Canyon are under-the-radar gems.
+The Rocky Mountain National Park should be immediately recognizable as well as the Great Sand Dunes.
+Mesa Verde National Park and the Black Canyon National Park are under-the-radar gems.

 National parks aside, you’ll have the chance to pass through some of the most wonderful mountain towns in Colorado, including Ouray, Crested Butte, and Glenwood Springs.
 These towns provide the backdrop for some of the best road trips in Colorado, especially in the autumn as the leaves begin to turn gold.

-Mesa Verde NP, Rocky Mountain NP, Great Sand Dunes NP, Black Canyon of the Gunnison NP, Crested Butte
+Highlights: Mesa Verde National Park, Rocky Mountain National Park, Great Sand Dunes National Park, Black Canyon of the Gunnison National Park, Crested Butte

 Where to Sleep:

 It’s the best of Colorado – the ultimate road trip!
-This 2-week itinerary for Colorado covers all of the state’s most well-known attractions and then some.
+This Colorado road trip itinerary covers all of the state’s most well-known attractions and then some.

 You’ll get to visit the famous Maroon-Bells Lake, the opulent Aspen, and even the desert reaches of Eastern Colorado.
 Many attractions that were listed in other Colorado itineraries will also be featured in this road trip, including, but not limited to, Telluride, A-Bason, Great Sand Dunes, Crested Butte, and Estes Park.